Whizy-Protocol/contracts/README.md

 ### Access Control
 - Owner-only functions for market creation and resolution
 - Protocol registration restricted to owners
+- Operator-based rebalancing with authorization checks
+- Users can enable/disable auto-rebalancing at any time
 - Emergency withdrawal capabilities

 ### Reentrancy Protection